CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 CO_BUILDDIR to the `engine/` subdirectory of the monorepo where you built the engine.

-Now step back to the top of the monorepo (one level up from `engine/`) and configure the Collabora Online build
+Now step back to the top of the monorepo (one level up from `engine/`) and configure the Collabora Office build

     cd ..
     ./autogen.sh